JstuffJr/mam/doc/README.md

 Just copy and paste it.
 It's probably a good idea to put it right at the top of your program.

-Notice that this code has been "minified" intentionally, to make it easy to move around and paste into any JavaScript program.
+Notice that this code has been intentionally *[uglified][uglifyjs]*, to make it easy to move around and paste into any JavaScript program.
 You don't need to understand how it works in order to use MAM.
 If you're interested, though, you can find this glue code in its original form [here](https://github.com/lbv/mam/blob/master/src/mam-glue.js).